kl2695/Ohana/README.md

 - Like and comment on other users moments
 - Feed of user moments, comments, and likes
 - Create groups of users with messaging and moments capability
+- Chat sidebar on home page that allows users to message different groups in real time

 ### User Moments